pbinkley/microcopying_1940/index.markdown

 been published.
-That will be for our own domestic uses up there, but it occurred to me that it would be worth asking whether such a device as that would assist in the Union Catalogue, and whether if it were found, as we expect, that it is a fairly speedy and not too expensive way of duplicating <span style="page" id="page215">[p.215]</span> library catalogues, submission of prints to the Library of
+That will be for our own domestic uses up there, but it occurred to me that it would be worth asking whether such a device as that would assist in the Union Catalogue, and whether if it were found, as we expect, that it is a fairly speedy and not too expensive way of duplicating <span class="page" id="page215">[p.215]</span> library catalogues, submission of prints to the Library of
 Congress would assist them or whether strip microfilm would be too difficult to handle in speedily integrating catalogues of many libraries into union list.</p>